A: LifeGuard (LG) is an operating system update program for Zebra Android products that provides multiple value propositions for Zebra customers:

 - Baseline and Android-version updates are approximately 1GB

-NOTE: Device OS downgrades cannot be performed using LifeGuard OTA.
-Downgrading the OS on a device removes EMM enrollment information, which could leave the device in an unmanaged state.
+Device OS downgrades cannot be performed using LifeGuard OTA.
+Downgrading the OS on a device causes an Enterprise Reset, wiping all user data and potentially leaving the device in an unmanaged state.

-A: No. Security updates can be delivered separately or bundled with bug fixes and/or maintenance releases.
+A: No. Security updates can be delivered separately or bundled with bug fixes and/or features in maintenance release.
 Bundling releases simplifies maintenance by reducing the number of updates that must be applied.
 See the release notes that accompany the relevant LifeGuard security update for specific information.

 A: Yes and No.

-- YES: For devices running Android 10 and earlier, updates are cumulative; each contains all previous updates, fixes and patches.
+- Updates are cumulative on devices running Android 10 and earlier; each contains all previous updates, fixes and patches.

 A: Yes.
 All LifeGuard security updates are posted with release notes that describe content specific to the update.
-If accessing an update through an EMM system connecting to Zebra’s OTA services, the release notes might also be available from within the EMM console.
+If accessing an update through an EMM system connecting to Zebra’s OTA services, the release notes also might be available from within the EMM console.
+StageNow Smart Profiles also provide access to the release notes for a given update.

 A: Yes.
 Subscribe to email notifications at the LifeGuard subscription page.